tweedegolf/storage-abstraction/README.md

 # Storage Abstraction

-Provides an API for storing and retrieving files from a storage; this storage can be local or in the cloud.
-Cloud storage: currently Google Cloud and Amazon S3 and complient cloud services are supported.
+Provides an API for storing and retrieving files from a storage; this storage can be a local file system or a cloud storage.
+For cloud storage currently Google Cloud and Amazon S3 and complient cloud services are supported.

 ## Instantiate a storage